MarySymFairy/ECE_AUTH_projects/Probabilities and Statistics/README.md

-# Probability and Statistics:
+# Probabilities and Statistics:

 ### Overview
-This project was developed as part of the Statistics assignment for the Electrical and Computer Engineering course in the 4th semester.
+This project was developed as part of the Statistics assignment for the Electrical and Computer Engineering course of the 4th semester, in 2023.